Legend of the Guardians: The Owls of Ga'Hoole: Development

-Warner Bros. acquired the rights to produce an animated film to the book series Guardians of Ga'Hoole by Kathryn Lasky in June 2005.
+Warner Bros.
+Pictures acquired the rights to produce an animated film to the book series Guardians of Ga'Hoole by Kathryn Lasky in June 2005.
 Donald De Line was set to produce the film and Lasky was set to write the screenplay.
 In April 2008, Zack Snyder signed on as director, Zareh Nalbandian took over as producer and a new screenplay was written by John Orloff and Emil Stern.
 Production began in Australia in February 2009.

+Collee was originally going to write the script, but was replaced by Emil Stern.

 Animation

 The film's animation process took place at Animal Logic's headquarters in Sydney, Australia.
 A team of over 500 artists, technicians and support staff were amassed to design and animate 15 unique species of owls, as well as other forest creatures such as snakes, crows, bats, centipedes, bees, beetles, moths, a hermit crab, a Tasmanian devil, and an echidna.

 The animated end credits sequence shows the adventures of Soren, Gylfie, Digger and Twilight as told by the young owls as if they were putting on a shadow play performance in the Great Tree.
 This idea was conceived by Felicity Coonan and took around three months to animate.
 Coonan wanted the sequence to be a playful experiment in 2D and 3D, as the classic storytelling form of shadow puppets is a 2D medium.
 The credits were designed to be legible without 3D glasses.